loujainbilal/MICB475_Team4/Meeting_Minutes/Mar_6.md

 - **Action Items for Next Week**
   - Do the differential abundance first - Ayesha
       - depending on how this goes then we can see if we want to remove texas data set completely to use a higher sampling depth
+    - Run core microbiome and indicator taxa analysis after

+- Looking at alpha and beta diversity, there seems to be no significance when looking at yes or no diabetes populations in one region but see a significant difference when comparing regions.